noelalam9999/notes/unit_testing.md

 ### BDD
 - test some specific example behaviour
-- test can come before or after writting
+- test can come before or after writing

 ### Tradeoff between reliability and development speed
 - Few tests are better than no test